 Q: I prefer to use a harness with my but she seems to get too close to my front wheel.
 What can I do to keep her further from my bike?

 A: It appears the BTL is adjusted a little too high.
-Lowering it so it touches your dog's ribs will help space her away from the front wheel.
-Also, clip to the side of the harness so the leash doesn't slip over her back.
-Clip to the harness at a point further forward so the BTL mast will space her from the bike will help as well.
+Lowering the ridged end so it touches your dog's ribs will space her away from the front wheel.
+Also, clip to the side of the harness to keep the BTL at her side.
+Clip to the harness at a point further forward so the BTL mast is beside her ribs to space her from the bike as well.

 Q: Do you have wholesale and affiliate programs?